fable-compiler/fable-electron/README.md

 1. Make necessary changes to the code
 2. Update the changelog
-3. Update the version and release notes in the package info, as well as the message stating which Electron version the bindings are created for in the package description.
+3. Update the version and release notes in the package info, as well as the supported Electron versions in the `NpmPackage` node
 4. Commit and tag the commit (this is what triggers deployment from  AppVeyor).
-For consistency, the tag should ideally be identical to the package version number.
+For consistency, the tag should be identical to the package version number.
 5. Push the changes and the tag to the repo.
 If AppVeyor build succeeds, the package is automatically published to NuGet.